Mindset: The “Top-down” Component

 A few more examples:

 • A decade ago, I used to be semi-depressed for about half a year or so because I was reducing myself, my thoughts, and my feelings to molecular biology.
 Then, simply learning about the concept of emergence was quite powerful in terms of boosting my liveliness.
+In other words, I boosted my liveliness from “within” the mind.

-• Whenever I fell in love with someone, I was always amphetamine-like stimulated for a couple of weeks, sometimes months.
+• The few times I fell in love with someone, I was always amphetamine-like stimulated for a couple of weeks, sometimes months.
 I was euphoric, needed less sleep, was less hungry, and had more energy.
 The neurobiochemical cascade of falling in love is characterized by higher levels of oxytocin, glutamate, and dopamine, among other things.
 Interestingly, falling in love is known to increase cortisol secretion by 40-100%.
 Cortisol is discussed shortly.

 • In the past, days before a major exam, I was often super stressed, and many aspects of my mental and biochemical functioning were altered.
 These included heart rate changes, increased sweating, and even altered gut motility.